Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Abstract

 \section{Abstract}

-Reconfigurable intelligent surfaces (RISs) have attracted great attention as a potential beyond 5G technology.
-These surfaces consist of many passive elements of metamaterials whose impedance can be controllable to change the characteristics of wireless signals impinging on them.
+Reconfigurable intelligent surfaces (RISs) consist of many passive elements of metamaterials whose impedance can be controllable to change the characteristics of wireless signals impinging on them.
 Channel estimation is a critical task when it comes to the control of a large RIS when having a channel with a large number of multipath components.
-In this paper, we propose novel channel estimation schemes for different RIS-assisted massive multiple-input multiple-output (MIMO) configurations.
+In this paper, we derive Bayesian channel estimators for two RIS-assisted massive multiple-input multiple-output (MIMO) configurations: i) the short-term RIS configuration based on the instantaneous channel estimates; ii) the long-term RIS configuration based on the channel statistics.
 The proposed methods exploit spatial correlation characteristics at both the base station and the planar RISs, and other statistical characteristics of multi-specular fading in a mobile environment.
 Moreover, a novel heuristic for phase-shift selection at the RISs is developed.
-For the RIS-assisted massive MIMO, a new receive combining method and a fixed-point algorithm, which solves the max-min fairness power control optimally, are proposed.
+A computationally efficient fixed-point algorithm, which solves the max-min fairness power control optimally, is proposed.
 Simulation results demonstrate that the proposed uplink RIS-aided framework improves the spectral efficiency of the cell-edge mobile user equipments substantially in comparison to a conventional single-cell massive MIMO system.
-The impact of several channel effects are studied to gain insight about which RIS configuration is preferable and when the channel estimation is necessary to boost the spectral efficiency.
+The impact of several channel effects are studied to gain insight about when the channel estimation, i.e., the short-term configuration, is preferable in comparison to the long-term RIS configuration to boost the spectral efficiency.